facebookresearch/ELF/rlpytorch/README.md

 Supporting classes to collect various statistics.

 6. `utils`
-Internal utilites.
+Internal utilities.

 Actor Critic model
 -------------
-We implemented advantagous actor-critic models, similar to Vanilla A3C, but with off-policy corrections with importance sampling.
+We implemented advantageous actor-critic models, similar to Vanilla A3C, but with off-policy corrections with importance sampling.

 Specifically, we use the trajectory sampled from the previous version of the actor in the actor-critic update.